Snowy Mountains Alpine Walk

 Today’s Adventure:

-Start the day with a gentle crossing of the stepping stones over the Snowy River - bring a spare pair of socks just in case.
+Start the day with a gentle crossing of the stepping stones over the Snowy River - bring a spare pair of socks just in case!
 Trek past the Sentinel and along alpine ridges to Blue Lake, a spectacular glacial cirque.
 Continue to the summit of Mount Kosciuszko, Australia’s highest peak (2,228 m), and enjoy lunch with panoramic views of the Main Range.
+If the 22 km day feels a little too challenging, don’t worry — there’s an optional shorter route available so you can still enjoy the highlights at a more comfortable pace.

 The afternoon features a scenic traverse along the high-country ridge before an easy 9 km descent back to Charlotte Pass Village.